-- 1. You are invited to participate in a research study conducted by [insert primary researcher and faculty supervisor's names].
+- 1. You are invited to participate in a research study conducted by [insert primary researcher(s) and faculty supervisor's names].
 The overall purpose of this research is [insert brief goal of the research]. - 2. a) Your research participation will involve [insert short, easy to understand description of what participants will be asked to do in the study]. - b) The amount of time involved in your participation will be [insert time].
 For your participation, we will compensate you with [insert any compensation or remove this sentence]. - 3.
 There are certain risks and discomforts that may be associated with this research, which may include [insert description of potential risks]. - 4.
 The possible benefit to you from this research is [insert description of benefits]. - 5.
 Your participation is voluntary and you may choose not to participate in this research study or withdraw your consent at any time.
-You will NOT be penalized in any way should you choose not to participate or withdraw. - 6.
+You will NOT be penalized in any way should you choose not to participate or to withdraw your consent. - 6.
 We will do everything we can to protect your privacy.
-As part of this effort, your identity will not be revealed in any publication that may result from this study.
+As part of this effort, your identity will not be revealed in any publication that may result from this study [only include this sentence if it is true].
 Only the experimenters will have access to your data.
 [Insert any safety precautions and ways confidentiality will be maintained, if you have promised confidentiality]. - 7.
-IF YOU PLAN TO TAPE AN INTERVIEW, YOU NEED TO INCLUDE THE FOLLOWING: With your permission, I would like to tape this interview.
-We can stop the taping at any time (or not use it at all) without penalty and I will not put your name on the recording.
-At the end of the study, I will transcribe the tape and then erase it. - 8.
-If you have any questions or concerns regarding this study, or if any problems arise, please feel free to contact the researchers [insert the contact information of researcher(s) and faculty supervisor].
-If you have any questions about the rights of research participants or any concerns about the research, feel free to contact the Chair of the Hendrix College Human Subjects Review Board, Dr. Leslie Zorwick (501-450-1493; Zorwick@hendrix.edu)
+IF YOU PLAN TO TAPE AN INTERVIEW, YOU NEED TO INCLUDE THE FOLLOWING: With your permission, I would like to [video or audio] tape this interview.
+We can stop the taping at any time (or not use the tape at all) without penalty and I will not put your name on the recording.
+At the end of the study, I will transcribe the tape and then erase it [please modify this sentence to reflect any differences in what you might do with any taped information]. - 8.
+If you have any questions or concerns regarding this study, or if any problems arise, please feel free to contact the researchers [insert the contact information including email address and phone number of researcher(s) and faculty supervisor].
+If you have any questions about the rights of research participants or any concerns about the research, feel free to contact the Chair of the Hendrix College Human Subjects Review Board, Dr. Leslie Zorwick (501-450-1493; HSRB@hendrix.edu)